NFL DFS picks, 2026 conference championship games: AFC, NFC title lineup advice for DraftKings and FanDuel

 DFS millionaire Mike McClure shares his top daily Fantasy football picks for Patriots vs. Broncos and Rams vs. Seahawks

 NFL DFS players have their final multi-game slate of the year as Championship Sunday brings both the AFC Title Game and the NFC Title Game.
 The Broncos and Patriots (-3.5, 43) play at 3 p.m.
 ET, followed by Seahawks vs. Rams (+2.5, 46) at 6:30 p.m.
 ET.
 Injuries will play a big part in both matchups with Bo Nix (ankle) out for Denver and Zach Charbonnet (ACL) out for Seattle.
-Denver, especially, will have a new look on offense and daily Fantasy football players will have to craft a strategy around how to value backup Jarrett Stidham and pass catchers such as Courtland Sutton and Marvin Mims.
+Denver, especially, will have a new look on offense and daily Fantasy football players will have to craft a strategy around how to value backup Jarrett Stidham and pass catchers such as Courtland Sutton, Evan Engram and Troy Franklin (questionable).
 Denver also won't have running back J.K.
 Dobbins, who attempted to return from a foot injury, but was ruled out on Friday.

 Who are the best NFL DFS picks for Sunday, and which sleepers can differentiate your NFL DFS lineups on sites like DraftKings and FanDuel?
 Before making any NFL daily Fantasy picks on Sunday, be sure to check out the NFL DFS advice, strategy and stacks from SportsLine daily Fantasy expert Mike McClure.